How to Build Your Credit

 - TransUnion LLC Consumer Dispute Center; P.O.
 Box 2000; Chester, PA 19016

-Credit age plays a role in your credit score.
-Credit age refers both to how long you’ve had credit in general and to the average age of your open accounts.
-Closing an account changes that average age, which can impact your credit score.
+The age of your credit accounts influences your credit score.
+Credit age refers to both the duration of your overall credit history and the average age of your open accounts.
+Closing an account affects this average age, which can impact your credit score.

-Consider this example to understand how it might work:
+Consider the following example to understand how this works:

-– Sue gets a better credit card offer, so she opens a new account and closes the old one.
+– Sue receives a better credit card offer, so she opens a new account and closes the old one.

-– Now, Sue has a loan that’s 5 years old, a student loan that’s 15 years old, and a credit card that’s 0 years old.
-The average age of her accounts now is 6.67 years old.
+– Now, Sue has a loan that’s 5 years old, a student loan that’s 15 years old, and a credit card that’s brand new.
+The average age of her accounts is now 6.67 years.

 However, if Sue had kept her old account open, she would have four credit accounts with ages 5, 15, 10, and 0.
-The average age is 7.5.
+The average age would be 7.5.

-You can’t always keep accounts open, obviously.
-If you pay off a car loan or personal installment loan, those accounts may automatically be closed by the lender.
-But you do have a choice with some credit line and card accounts, so consider the credit age consequences before you close them.
+While you can’t always keep accounts open, especially if you’ve paid off a car loan or personal installment loan, you do have the choice with certain credit cards and credit lines.
+Therefore, consider the implications for credit age before closing them.

-Pros: It doesn’t take much work to keep an account open.
-You simply don’t take action to close it.
-You may also have to use the card periodically and make a statement payment to keep it active.
+Pros: Maintaining an account open requires minimal effort.
+Simply refrain from closing it.
+You may need to use the card periodically and make payments to keep it active.

-Cons: Leaving multiple credit card or credit line accounts open can make it tempting to buy things you couldn’t otherwise afford.
-That can lead to large and expensive debts.
-Avoid using this tip if you know you won’t be able to avoid using the cards.
+Cons: Keeping multiple credit card or credit line accounts open may tempt you to make purchases beyond your means, leading to significant and costly debts.
+Avoid this approach if you know you won’t be able to resist using the cards.

-Another factor in your credit score is called credit utilization.
-This refers to how much of your total credit limit you’re using.
-If you have a credit card limit of $2,000 and you have a balance of $1,500, your credit utilization is 75%.
+Credit utilization is another factor in your credit score, referring to the percentage of your total credit limit that you are utilizing.
+For instance, if you have a credit card limit of $2,000 and a balance of $1,500, your credit utilization is 75%.

-The higher your credit utilization, the more of a negative impact it can have on your credit score.
-Paying down your balances is one option for addressing a high utilization rate.
-But if you want to make a quick positive change without spending any more, you could also ask for a credit limit increase.
+Higher credit utilization can have a negative impact on your credit score.
+While paying down your balances is one way to address this issue, another option, if you want a quick positive change without spending more, is to request a credit limit increase.

-If you’re an account holder in good standing and you have decent credit, your card company might be happy to grant such a request.
-If you have a higher limit, you automatically have a lower utilization rate.
+If you have good credit and are in good standing with your account, your credit card company might be willing to grant your request.
+A higher limit automatically results in a lower utilization rate.

-Pros: This tip only requires you to spend a bit of time on the phone with your credit card company.
+Pros: This tip only requires you to spend some time on the phone with your credit card company.

-Cons: Most credit card companies will require good credit.
-And, as with the tip above, you open yourself up to the risk of incurring more debt.
-Avoid this tip if you know you will only run your card balances up to the new total.
+Cons: Most credit card companies require good credit to consider your request.
+Furthermore, as with the previous tip, you expose yourself to the risk of accumulating more debt.
+Avoid this option if you know you’ll only end up increasing your card balances.

 Bonus Tip: Apply for a Loan With Wise Loan

-You don’t need great credit to get approved, but Wise Loan reports timely payments to two of the three credit bureaus.
-That can help you improve your credit.
-And you don’t have to spend any money.
-Simply hold the funds from your loan and use them to pay back the loan!
-Apply for a Wise Loan loan today.
+You don’t need excellent credit to get approved for a loan from Wise Loan, and they report timely payments to two of the three credit bureaus.
+This can help improve your credit.
+Plus, you don’t have to spend any money upfront.
+Simply retain the loan funds and use them to repay the loan.
+Apply for a Wise Loan today.

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.